kabiraj404/analyzeJ2Kmodel/README.md

 # analyzeJ2Kmodel
-This package is for checking if you have rightly setup the J2000 hydrological model and also helps to create some basic plots out of your model.
+This package is for checking some of the basic information while you are setting up the J2000 hydrological model in any basin.
+This package provides the basic glimpse of the  some basic plots/information of your basin.
 Enjoy :)

 ## Install the devtools package